 DAVID SELIM SAYERS is a founding and core faculty member of PICT.
-His teaching and research concern the Middle East, gender, cultural history, and narrative arts such as film and literature.
+He teaches and writes on cultural history, particularly in relation to the Middle East and to narrative arts such as film and literature.

-David is a Lecturer at the Université Sorbonne Paris Cité.
-He previously served as Visiting Professor at the University of Vienna (2017-18), Research Fellow at Justus Liebig University Giessen (2016-17), Visiting Faculty Member at Bosphorus University (2016), and Lecturer at San Francisco State University (2013-16).
+David is a Lecturer at HEC Paris, École Nationale des Ponts et Chaussées (ENPC), and Sorbonne Nouvelle - Paris 3.
+He previously served as Lecturer at INALCO Sorbonne Paris Cité (2018-19), Visiting Professor at the University of Vienna (2017-18), Research Fellow at Justus Liebig University Giessen (2016-17), Visiting Faculty Member at Bosphorus University (2016), and Lecturer at San Francisco State University (2013-16).
 He received his Ph.D. in Near Eastern Studies from Princeton University and his B.A. in Religious Studies from the University of Cambridge.
-A native speaker of English, German, and Turkish, David has taught university courses in all three languages.
+A native speaker of English, German, and Turkish, David has taught university courses in all three languages as well as French.